gbaman/classroom-repl-it-tracker/README.md

 3. Copy `config_example.py` to `config.py` and add in your class IDs (from repl.it URLs) and the exercises you want to track.
 Note exercises must follow the following format `1.1 - Name of exercise`.
 4. Launch the app with `python3 app.py`
 5. Navigate to [http://127.0.0.1:5000](http://127.0.0.1:5000/ ).
-6. Follow instructions on screen to get your cookie set up.
+6. Log in with your normal repl.it credentials.